-Mr. Heyer brings significant finance, investment and capital markets experience to the Board.
+Mr. Heyer brings significant finance, investment, capital markets and consumer products experience to the Board.
 He has served on a number of public and private boards, which have provided him with a broad understanding of the operational, financial and strategic issues facing public and private companies.
 In addition, Mr. Heyer's business, financial and investment experience in the consumer product and services industries makes him qualified for service on our Board.